KaynRyu/introcoding-spring-2019/README.md

 ## Tardy work

-Assignments turned in after the class has started will not be considered for an "A" grade.
+Assignments turned in after the deadline will not be considered for an "A" grade.

 ## Academic Integrity